Tinkerforge/doc/source/Hardware/Bricklets/Temperature_IR.rst

    :align: center
    :target: ../../_images/Bricklets/temperature_ir_brickv.jpg

-Click on the Temperature IR Bricklet tab and point the device in different directions.
+Point the Bricklet in different directions.
 The Brick Viewer will show you the ambient temperature (the temperature of the device) and the object temperature you point at.